crate/cratedb-toolkit/doc/query/mcp/landscape.md

 # MCP server landscape for PostgreSQL and CrateDB

-An overview about a fragment of the MCP server landscape, focusing on the most popular ones that can talk to both PostgreSQL and CrateDB databases.
+An overview about a fragment of the MCP server landscape, focusing on the most popular ones that can connect to both PostgreSQL and CrateDB databases.

 ## cratedb-mcp